-In 2008 we began the Herstories: Audio/Visual Collections to digitize our Spoken Word tapes.
+In 2008 we began the Herstories: Audio/Visual Collections project to digitize our spoken word tapes.

 The first group digitized by Pratt SILS was a series of interviews Joan Nestle conducted over a number of years with Mabel Hampton (1902–1989).
 Mabel was an African American Lesbian activist who was closely connected with the Archives.

 Subsequently, Pratt students digitized our collection of Audre Lorde’s public speeches, readings, and panel presentations.
 Other collections followed.